ceph/ceph/doc/cephfs/troubleshooting.rst

 to flush out dirty data or because you have encountered a bug in CephFS' distributed file lock code (the file "capabilities" ["caps"] system).

-If it's a result of a bug in the capabilities code, restarting the MDS is likely to resolve the problem.
+If it is a result of a bug in the capabilities code, restarting the MDS is likely to resolve the problem.

 If there are no slow requests reported on the MDS, and it is not reporting